 Sweet Potato Souffles

-- Prepare ahead: Baked two average-side sweet potatoes at 400 degrees F, for 45 minutes--or until soft.
-Cool completely.
-(I usually do this earlier in the week so I can make the souffles quickly when I'm ready.)
+- Prepare ahead: Baked two average-side sweet potatoes at 400 degrees F, for 45 minutes— or until soft.
+Cool completely. *

 - Preheat the oven to 400 degrees F and move the top rack down to the center.
-Butter and sugar 6 - 8 ounce ramekins and set them on a cookie sheet.
+Butter and sugar six 8-ounce ramekins and set them on a cookie sheet.